Translate

 The Hum

 The forest pulsed with colours she didn’t know existed.
 Clara leaned against a tree, her fingers sinking into its bark as if it were breathing, alive in a way she could feel.
 Every leaf shimmered, a cascade of fractals spilling down into eternity.
 Her body felt both infinite and dissolving.
 She could hear her heartbeat, not in her chest but in the ground beneath her.
 It synced with the rhythm of something ancient, a hum that vibrated through the soil and into her bones.
 Her breath became mist, but it didn’t dissipate; it danced, swirling in intricate patterns before her eyes.
-A version of herself stared back from the mist, her eyes wide with the same wonder she felt now.
+A version of herself stared back from the haze, her eyes wide with the same wonder she felt in this moment.

 “Who are you?”
-Clara whispered.
+Clara asked.

 She stepped forward, her legs unsteady, each movement leaving trails of light in the air.
 She wasn’t sure where she was going, but she felt no fear.
 The forest wanted her here, every root and branch leaning closer as if welcoming her home.
 A stream bubbled nearby, the water not clear but glowing, swirling with colours like melted jewels.
 She knelt by it and cupped her hands, letting the liquid drip through her fingers.
-As it touched her skin, it sang—a symphony so beautiful tears rolled down her cheeks.
+As it touched her skin, it sang—a symphony so beautiful that tears rolled down her cheeks.

-But in her chest, the hum remained.
+Yet in her chest, the hum remained.

 No comments: